-It’s important to maintain a disciplined mindset and being agile is a great way to do that.
+It’s important to maintain a disciplined mindset, and being agile is a great way to do that.
 Requirements and development are assumed to be volatile.
 It acknowledges the difficulties of growth.
-As a result of this lack of understanding, application design and development are a near impossibility, and it should be acknowledged as such.
+As a result of this lack of understanding, application design and development is a near impossibility, and it should be acknowledged as such.
 Please, can we just admit that we have no idea how to create perfect or even near-perfect software applications?
 Do you believe that applications, like vaccines, get better with use and time?
 What if the next step toward an imaginary destination is just another step in the process of getting there?
 Perfect or near-perfection are the goals of every method, tool, and technique we’ve devised over the years.
-The desire for perfection, on the other hand, is downright destructive because it is both time-consuming and draining, to say nothing of the other unpleasant realities that come with it.
-There are a lot of misconceptions out there about how to use tools, techniques, and frameworks, and they will continue to be misunderstood until they are contextualized as just steps toward “better.”
+The desire for perfection, on the other hand, is downright destructive due to the fact that it is both time-consuming and draining, to say nothing of the other unpleasant realities that come with it.
+There are a lot of misconceptions out there about how to use tools, techniques, and frameworks, and they will continue to be misunderstood until they are contextualised as just steps toward “better.”